SeelabFhdo/lemma-docs/docs/feature-overview/index.md

 - **Concern-oriented Modeling Languages:** LEMMA aims to reduce the inherent complexity of microservice architectures by providing its users with dedicated modeling languages for the various challenges in the engineering of microservice architectures.
-Specifically, these modeling languages languages focus on *domain-driven microservice design*, *technology-agnostic API modeling*, and *concise deployment and operation specification*.
+Specifically, these modeling languages focus on *domain-driven microservice design*, *technology-agnostic API modeling*, and *concise deployment and operation specification*.
   All modeling languages of LEMMA come with **IDE support** including syntax highlighting, code completion, and as-you-type validation.